eranws/cg/ex5/src/Readme.txt

 Scene4: A model of Glasses with an ellipsoid behind. (to run in type "make scene4")
 Scene5: We showcase the magnifying ability of our lens by replacing the front sphere in scene2 with our lens. (to run it type "make scene5")

-The lens was difficult to implement correctly, we feel that a small bonus might be appropriate (especially since we submitted without an extension).
+The lens was difficult to implement correctly, and due to its importance in optics and photography, we feel that a small bonus might be appropriate (especially since we submitted without an extension).

 Thanks (: